Soap Box Derby Rules – Stock & Modified Classes

 - Protective head gear must be worn during each race.
 We strongly recommend a snowmobile, bicycle or motorcycle helmet.
 Rules of the race will be available at the Grand Race Marshall’s desk on race day.

-- All cars must come o the track already having been weighed including the car, the driver while seated in the vehicle and any weights with a total MAXIMUM weight of no more than 200lbs.
+- All cars must come to the track already having been weighed including the car, the driver while seated in the vehicle and any weights with a total MAXIMUM weight of no more than 200lbs.

 Stock Soap Box Racers:

 Racers conform to and are built from official, ready-to-assemble kits, purchased from ‘the All American Soap Box Derby’ of Akron, OH.
-Winners are entitled to compete in the All American Soap Box Derby World Championships in Akron.

-Little Rascal Soap Box Racers:
+Modified Soap Box Racers:

 - Minimum wheelbase (centre of the front wheel to the centre of the rear wheels) of 48” (inches)